clarkmcc/go-hubspot/generated/v3/performance/docs/PublicPerformanceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCmsV3PerformanceUptimeGetUptimeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetUptimeRequest struct via the builder pattern

 Name | Type | Description  | Notes